thomaspinckney3/cs4501/Project7.md

 Producing the Access Log
 ------------------------

 The access log that your Spark job will use should be in the form of a file with two columns of values where each row consists of a user-id and an item-id representing an item page view by a logged in user.
-Similar to project 5's implementation, every time a page view occurs you will need to push the two relevant values to Kafka from the experience layer and have another batch container/script consume the page-view and append it to the aforementioned running log file.
+Similar to project 5's implementation, every time a page view occurs you will need to push the two relevant values (user-id and item-id) to Kafka from the experience layer and have another batch container/script consume the page-view and write/append it to the aforementioned running log file that will be used by Spark as input.
+You can use Docker volumes to allow Spark to see the log file produced by the batch script.
+Whenever you decide to mount a volume, follow the general security principle of least privilege by making sure that containers don't needlessly have access to important files they don't need.

 Spark Setup
 -----------